+- relevant policy directives as of publication of this standard: Federal Urban Land Use Act of 1949 (40 USC Sec.
+901-905); Public Buildings Amendments of 1988 (40 USC 3312); Executive Orders 12072, 13006, and 13693; and the Implementing Instructions for Sustainable Federal Locations (Council on Environmental Quality, September 2011), (Note: GSA ADM 1097.1 encapsulates the above factors) AND:

+- The site is located near to existing and/or planned transit service, such that the principal functional building entrance of the facility is:

+- within a 1/4 mile walk distance of bus and/or streetcar stops,

+or

+- within a 1/2 mile walk distance

+of bus rapid transit stops, light

+or heavy rail stations, and/or

+ferry terminals, all of which are

+connected continuously by

+pedestrian pathways and routes

+accessible to bicycles.

+Qualifying transit routes must

+have paired route service.

+- Tier 1 High Performance (★):

+- The site meets the Baseline requirements, AND:

+- The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday):

-- The research must be derived from household or employment transportation surveys conducted by the MPO within ten years of the date of project completion or as provided by GSA, upon request, AND/OR: - B) The site is located near to existing and/or planned transit service, such that the principal functional building entrance of the facility is: - a) within a 1/4 mile walk distance of bus and/or streetcar stops, or - within a 1/2 mile walk distance of bus rapid transit stops, light or heavy rail stations, and/or ferry terminals, all of which are connected continuously by pedestrian pathways and routes accessible to bicycles. - Tier 1 High Performance (★): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is between 60 and 89% of the average of the equivalent metropolitan region value, AND/OR - B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips up to 100 per day and up to 60 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips up to 24 per day and up to 6 trips per day on weekends. - Tier 2 High Performance (★★): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is between 30 and 59% of the average of the equivalent metropolitan region value, AND/OR
+- For facilities near to multiple transit types, weekday trips of at least 72 per day and weekend trips of at least 40 per day. - For projects with commuter rail or ferry service only, weekday trips up to 24 per day and up to 6 trips per day on weekends. - Note: Projects that earn 2 points under the Access to Quality Transit criteria in LEED v4 shall be considered to have met this standard. - Tier 2 High Performance (★★): - The site meets the Baseline requirements, AND: - The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips of at least 144 per day and 108 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips of at least 40 per day and 8 trips per day on weekends. - Note: Projects that earn 5 points under the Access to Quality Transit criteria in LEED v4 shall be considered to have met this standard. - Tier 3 High Performance (★★★): - The site meets the Baseline requirements, AND: - The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday):

-- B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips between 101 and 245 per day and between 85 and 150 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips between 25 and 40 per day and between 7 and 10 trips per day on weekends. - Tier 3 High Performance (★★★): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is 30% or less of the average of the equivalent metropolitan region value, AND/OR: B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips of more than 245 per day and more than 150 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips more than 40 per day and more than 10 trips per day on weekends.
+- For facilities near to multiple transit types, weekday trips of more than 360 per day and more than 216 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips more than 60 per day and more than 12 trips per day on weekends. - Note: Projects that earn 8 points under the Access to Quality Transit criteria in LEED v4 shall be considered to have met this standard.

-2.2.1.3 Site Supports Neighborhood Connectivity, Walkability, and Bikeability
+2.2.1.3 Site Supports Neighborhood Connectivity and Walkability